tsawler/websockets/readme.md

-# Working with websockets in Go
+# Working with Websockets in Go